Charles III of Spain: Conquest of Naples and Sicily

 In 1733, the death of Augustus II, King of Poland, sparked a succession crisis in Poland.
 France supported one pretender, and Austria and Russia another.
 France and Savoy formed an alliance to acquire territory from Austria.
 Spain, which had allied with France in late 1733 (the Bourbon Compact), also entered the conflict.
 Charles's mother, as regent, saw the opportunity to regain the Kingdoms of Naples and Sicily, which Spain had lost in the Treaty of Utrecht.

 On 20 January 1734, Charles, now 18, reached his majority, and was "free to govern and to manage in a manner independent its states".
 He was also named commander of all Spanish troops in Italy, a position he shared with the Duke of Montemar.
 On 27 February, King Philip declared his intention to capture the Kingdom of Naples, claiming he would free it of "excessive violence by the Austrian Viceroy of Naples, oppression, and tyranny".
 Charles, now "Charles I of Parma", was to be in charge.
 Charles inspected the Spanish troops at Perugia, and marched toward Naples on 5 March.
 The army passed through the Papal States then ruled by Clement XII.

-The Austrians, already fighting the French and Savoyard armies to retain Lombardy, had only limited resources for the defense of Naples and were divided on how best to oppose the Spanish.
+The Austrians, already fighting the French and Savoyard armies to retain Milan, had only limited resources for the defense of Naples and were divided on how best to oppose the Spanish.
 The Emperor wanted to keep Naples, but most of the Neapolitan nobility was against him, and some conspired against his viceroy.
 They hoped that Philip would give the kingdom to Charles, who would be more likely to live and rule there, rather than having a viceroy and serve a foreign power.
 On 9 March the Spanish took Procida and Ischia, two islands in the Bay of Naples.
 A week later they defeated the Austrians at sea.
 On 31 March, his army closed in on the Austrians in Naples.
-The Spanish flanked the defensive position of the Austrians under general Traun and forced them to withdraw to Capua.
-This allowed Charles and his troops to advance onto the city of Naples itself.
+The Spanish flanked the defensive position of the Austrians under General von Traun and forced them to withdraw to Capua.
+This allowed Charles and his troops to advance on to the city of Naples itself.